Costly imports, Ukraine crisis hit India's paper supplies CanIndia News

 Lockdowns in China have also compounded the problem further, they added.

-Before the Ukraine crisis began in February this year the price of paper was Rs 70,000 per tonne, which has now gone up to Rs 1,00,000 per tonne, an industry representative said.
+Before the war in Ukraine began in February, the price of paper was Rs 70,000 per tonne, which has now gone up to Rs 1,00,000 per tonne, an industry representative said.

 India mainly depends on imported raw material for making paper.